HOW TO PLAN YOUR SAFETY WITH PRIVATE SECURITY SERVICES IN IRAQ

 WHAT TO LOOK FOR IN A PRIVATE SECURITY SERVICE PROVIDER IN IRAQ

 Today, planning your visit and regularly updating your evacuation plan is not enough to do business or cover the news in Iraq.
 Certainly not for the capital Baghdad.
-As an internationally operating protection agency, we approach your visit on two angles.
+As an internationally operating private security company, we approach your visit on two angles.

 First, we use our extensive network in the Middle East, including inside Iraq.
-Our network in Iraq can help us assess the (local) risks and provide armed protection officers in a second protection circle.
+Our network in Iraq can help us assess the (local) risks and provide unarmed personal security officers in a second protection circle.
 The network outside Iraq updates us on the news from outside the country as well as with evacuation & emergency response operations in the case of an emergency.

-The second angle is an armed close protection team.
+The second angle is mobile protection services with an armed close protection team.
 This armed close protection team consists of English and Arabic speaking former government close protection officers.
 They understand the local culture, habits, and traditions.
 They know how to adapt and are familiar with the Muslim religion.
 Our teams are highly-skilled in advanced (armored) driving, remote medical and de-escalation procedures.

 MORE INFORMATION ABOUT PRIVATE SECURITY SERVICES IN IRAQ